 "Wake up!" a voice called from the outside world.

 Almost instantly, Harry was ripped out of his dream world, waking up to the round face of Elaine Port.
-The sixteen-year-old boy shut his eyes tightly, hoping to recapture the images from his dream before the entire scene faded from his memory forever.
+The sixteen-year-old boy shut his eyes tightly, hoping to recapture the images from his dreams before the entire scene faded from his memory forever.
 He groaned to himself as he threw his pillow over his face, encasing himself within total darkness.

-"Thank you so much for the lovely wake up call!"
+"Thank you so much for the lovely wakeup call!"
 Harry grumbled sardonically from beneath the pillow.
 "You've completely ruined everything!"

 Elaine raised an eyebrow at her friend, a smirk clearly visible on her face.
 She propped herself on the neatly made bed beside Harry's.
 "What ever is the matter, Potter dear?
-I cut off your dream right before you snogged Ginny Weasley and rode off into the sunset to make deep, passion love to each other?"
+I cut off your dream right before you snogged Ginny Weasley and rode off into the sunset to make deep, passionate love to each other?"

 Harry roughly lobbed his pillow at the light brown-haired girl.
 "What are you doing here?
 And why do you always joke about Ginny and me like that?" he asked, reaching for his glasses on the nightstand.
 "You know that she had feelings for me!
-If she overheard any of the jokes you made, you might give her ideas!"
+If she overheard any of the jokes you made, you might be giving her ideas!"

 Elaine let out a long, understanding sigh.
 "Yeah… I get it, okay?" she mumbled to herself.
-"You wouldn't want to be giving her false hope, right?"
+"You wouldn't want to be giving her any false hope, right?"

 "Exactly," Harry said, attempting to fix his perpetually messy head of hair.
-"I mean, c'mon.
-Ginny's like a little sister to me!
-Dating her would be like… dating you!"
+"I mean, c'mon, Ginny's like a little sister to me!
+Dating her would be like dating… you!"